-Examples of consequences for a school employee or a contracted service provider who has contact with pupils that engages in reprisal or retaliation may include, but not be limited to: verbal or written reprimand, increment withholding, legal action, disciplinary action, termination, and/or bans from providing services, participating in school district-sponsored programs, or being in school buildings or on school grounds.
-Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications.
+Examples of consequences for a school employee or a contracted service provider who has contact with pupils who engages in reprisal or retaliation may include, but not be limited to: verbal or written reprimand; increment withholding; legal action; disciplinary action; termination; and/or bans from providing services, participating in school district-sponsored programs, or being in school buildings or on school grounds.
+Remedial measures may include, but not be limited to, in or out-of-school counseling, professional development programs, and work environment modifications.

-Examples of consequences for a Board member who engages in reprisal or retaliation may include, but not be limited to: reprimand, legal action, and other action authorized by statute or administrative code.
-Remedial measures may include, but not be limited to: counseling and professional development.
+Examples of consequences for a Board member who engages in reprisal or retaliation may include, but not be limited to, reprimand, legal action, and other action authorized by statute or administrative code.
+Remedial measures may include, but not be limited to, counseling and professional development.